Redness, itching, dryness, inflammation - guys with sensitive skin have to deal with these problems on a regular basis.

 #4 MOISTURISE AND SOOTHE

-One of the keys to reducing sensitivity is to keep your skin well-hydrated.
-This means moisturizing your face and your body both morning and night.
+The key to reducing sensitivity is to keep your skin well-hydrated.

 One of the best ingredients to look for is Hyaluronic Acid (the gold standard of moisturizing agents).
 It will give you long-term hydration and keep your skin smooth and supple, at the same time as reducing fine lines and wrinkles, restoring elasticity and improving skin texture.

-Due to a weakened lipid barrier, sensitive skin is also more prone to signs of premature aging.
+A weakened lipid barrier, means that sensitive skin is also more prone to signs of premature aging.
 So choose a moisturizer that includes gentle, anti-aging ingredients like Vitamin E, Jojoba Oil and D-Panthenol.

 #5 PROTECT FROM THE SUN